-Hoteliers face an overwhelming number of options when it comes to hotel software.
-Sometimes it feels like another full-time job to identify the best channel manager for your hotel, the best booking engine, best PMS, best RMS (and the list goes on).
+Hoteliers face an overwhelming number of options when it comes to software.
+It may even feel like a full-time job to identify the best channel manager for your hotel, the best booking engine, the best PMS, RMS (and the list goes on).
 Whether you’re looking to upgrade your existing hotel management software or choose tech for a new property, there are more options than ever.
 The good news is that today there are all-in-one systems that offer fully integrated solutions.

 Of course, it’s a welcome state of affairs that hotel managers are spoiled for choice.
 Until quite recently, there just weren’t that many solutions available, especially for independent hotels, B&Bs, and other smaller operations.
-In the series, we’ll outline what makes for ideal hotel software, from property and channel management to booking engines, group bookings, and pricing intelligence.
+In the series, we outline what makes for ideal hotel channel manager software, from property and channel management to booking engines, group bookings, and pricing intelligence.

 Speed is paramount.
 Inventory availability must update seamlessly across all channels, with bookings and availability updated in real-time.
 Any latency between the time a room books and when availability updates can cause overbookings.
 That’s avoidable with the right channel manager.

 Speed also matters when it comes to adjusting inventory.
 Your channel manager should empower your hotel’s pricing strategy, and allow you to adjust availability on each channel according to market demand.
 With more granular control over where your hotel rooms are distributed, and how much is made available on each channel (including those with strong tendencies to book on mobile), your hotel is more profitable.